CVS Online Portal

 Formulary (List of Covered Drugs)

-Note: Are you an Albuquerque Public Schools employee?
+Are you an Albuquerque Public Schools employee?
 Visit Express Scripts® for your pharmacy benefit information.

-Individual / Family Plans & Small Groups
+Drug List for Individual / Family & Small Group Plans

 $0 Member Cost-Share Prescription Drugs